ceticamarco/dc/man.md

 **dc** reads from the standard input, but it can also work with text files using the `-f` flag.
 Futhermore, you can decide to evaluate an expression without opening the REPL by using the `-e` flag.

+# PROGRAMMING IN DC
+As a stack-based, concatenative and procedural programming language, **dc** programs follow a *bottom up* approach where the program is built by starting with the most minimal facts about the problem and then is build up towards the complete solution.
+Following this programming paradigm means creating many short and simple routines that are defined either in terms or existing routines or in terms of built-in primitives.

+The main strength of this paradigm is that you have full control on what happens at the lower levels of your program.
+This means that your programming logic is not abstracted away into generic protocols, everything you write has to as concrete as possible.
+Another advantage of this approach is the ability to test and debug interactively each definition and each routines as you build up your solution, without having to rely on external testing framework.
+Finally, the last major advantage is that dc is very extensible: the core language consists on only a few primitives, which are enough for building solutions and extending the programming language.
+Furthermore, just as LISP languages, dc does not make any distinctions between code and data, thus it is homoiconic.

+On the other hand, the *bottom up* approach is not suitable for building large infrastructures: the ability to abstract away methods, procedures and to shape real-world objects into templates is essential for many modern programming use cases.
+As a result, dc excels when used for what it was originally developed for: computations and small math-oriented programs.

 # ARCHITECTURE
 As an advanced scientific calculator, **dc** has a complex architecture defined by the following two data structures: